Which of the following correctly lists the main reactants and pro... | Channels for Pearson+

 Multiple Choice

-Which of the following correctly lists the main reactants and products of the Krebs Cycle?
+Which of the following correctly lists the main reactants and products of glycolysis?

 A